 Home visits take place at least twice per month.
 Families with multiple risk factors may receive weekly visits.
 Services are provided prenatally until the child is 5 years old.
 Baby TALK recommends families initiate services prenatally, though families may enroll at any age prior to 5 years old.

 Baby TALK serves all families with young children.
-Program funding sources may define a specific target population.
+Program funding sources may define a specific service population.

 Who is implementing the model?